Skip to main content

 • True Affordability: Which California cities still run 10-20% below the national cost-of-living average after taxes, insurance, and ownership costs?

-• 2026 Market Direction: Where prices and rents are rising fastest-and where waiting could cost you $20K–$50K in missed equity.
+• 2026 Market Direction: Where prices and rents are rising fastest-and where Waiting may impact potential equity growth depending on market conditions.

 Bottom line: affordability doesn’t break at the listing price.